HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 - 10% of pages had `<title>` elements containing 12 words.
 - 10% of desktop and mobile pages had `<title>` elements containing 74 and 75 characters, respectively.

 Most of these stats are relatively unchanged since last year.
+Reminder that these are titles on homepages, that tend to be shorter than those used on deeper pages.

 {{ figure_markup(
    image="title-word-counts.png",